 Students enrolled for 1-11 credit hours during fall or spring semester or 5 or fewer credit hours for a ten-week summer session or 3 credits or fewer for a seven-week summer session will be classified as part-time students.

 Freshman

-Students who have earned 27 or fewer semester hours of credit will be considered freshmen.
+Students who have earned 27 or fewer credit hours will be considered freshmen.

 Sophomore